Free ArtNet Monitor

 DMX Data

 This monitor shows the current DMX values of the selected universe.
 Hover with the mouse to see the exact value from 0 to 255.
-You can click on a channel to select it and see its history.
+Click on a channel to select it and view its history.

 DMX Channel History

 You can see the DMX values of the selected channel from the last couple of seconds.
-This is very useful to see whether the values are smooth, without unwanted jittering or erratic changes.
+This is very useful to check whether values are smooth, without unwanted jittering or erratic changes.